robertsdotpm/h.h/README.md

 # #include "h.h"

-Welcome to h.h: a single-header C++14 library for bootstrapping new projects.
+Welcome to h.h: a single-header C/C++11 library for bootstrapping new projects.
+Now with C support!

 I built h.h because the development experience in C and C++ can be really painful.
-For this reason h.h has no external dependencies; only uses standard C features (so it will work with **32 bit web assembly!**); runs on **all major 64 bit operating systems**, and builds with most compilers without warnings.
+For this reason h.h has no external dependencies and only uses standard C features.
+I have found that using C++ STL means having vastly more portability problems.
+You'll find that web assembly often won't even compile C++.
+In contrast: this library works with **32 bit web assembly**; Runs on **all major 64 bit operating systems**; And builds with most compilers without warnings.
 It even works with **Intel enclaves** (obviously not the socket code - but the algorithm stuff.)

 There are many more planned features to be added to this project.
 But for now the modules bellow are what this header file supports.